hadronized/mind.nvim/README.md

 ### Nightly users

-Hop supports nightly releases of Neovim.
+Mind supports nightly releases of Neovim.
 However, keep in mind that if you are on a nightly version, you must be **on the last one**.
 If you are not, then you are exposed to Neovim compatibility issues / breakage.

 # Usage